getsentry/snuba/README.md

 IDs with a number matching the position of the migration in the group, i.e. the 4th migration in that group will be prefixed with `0004_`.
 Add a file which will contain the new migration at `/migrations/snuba_migrations/<group>/<migration_id>.py`.

+If you need to create a new group, add the group to `migrations.groups.MigrationGroup` and a loader for the group defining the path to the directory where that group's migrations will be located.
+Register these to `migrations.groups._REGISTERED_GROUPS` - note the position of the group in this list determines the order the migrations will be executed in.

 The new migration should contain a class called `Migration` which inherits from `MultiStepMigration`.
 You should define all four methods - `forwards_local`,